 Al Hillah Babil, Iraq Travel Guide

 Limited presence of holiday rentals or serviced apartments for short-term tourist stays.
-Some local apartment buildings may offer furnished flats for longer-term stays, but these are not typically booked via international platforms and often require local connections.
+Some local apartment buildings may offer furnished flats for longer-long-term stays, but these are not typically booked via international platforms and often require local connections.

 Homestays are not a common or formally organized option for foreign tourists due to cultural and security considerations.